At a Glance

 Office Contact Information

-The Disability Services Office is located in B-204, within the larger room of B-201 (the Reading, Writing, Study Skills, and Math Lab).
+The Disability Services Office is located in B-204 until July 2014 and will be moving to C-211 prior to the fall 2014 semester.
 Two part-time staff run the office.
 Generally, office staff are available Monday through Friday from 8:30-3.
 Late afternoon appointments and evening appointments are available by appointment on Tuesdays and Wednesdays with Judy Mika.

-Judy Mika, 815-224-0350, e-mail email@example.com Available Tuesday, Wednesday, and Thursday, Including Tuesday and Wednesaday evening by appointment
+Judy Mika, 815-224-0350, e-mail firstname.lastname@example.org Available Tuesday, Wednesday, and Thursday, Including Tuesday and Wednesday evening by appointment

 IVCC is committed to responding to the needs of students with disabilities as outlined both in the Rehabilitation Act of 1973 (PL 93-16) and the Americans with Disabilities Amendments Act of 2008 (PL 110-325).